learnbaydev/bloglearnbay_v2/posts/introduction-to-python-programming.md

 id: "introduction-to-python-programming"
 tableData:
   [
     What exactly is Python?,
     Why is Python so well-liked?,
     Why should you learn Python in 2023?,
     Use of Python is industry-independent,
     Python is a foundational language of data science, It's going to be the most demanding skills in the future job market, What are the uses of python Software?,
     Features of Python,
     Real-world examples of Python programming language:-,
-    In Conclusion
+    In Conclusion,
   ]
 ---

 <span style=" font-weight:bold; font-size:28px"> Come!
 Let's find out how Python can help you locate a job and why it is the programming language to focus on. </span>

 So, you've chosen to study the Python Programming Language.
 But where should you start?
 Should I learn Python first or Java?
 Given that Python and Java rank first and third, respectively, among the most applied programming languages.
 Or you might be wondering if learning Python is still worth it.
 Don't worry because this blog answers every question you might have when starting with Python.